smallsco/macstodon/README.md

 * Reply to toots from others
 * Follow links in toots
 * Download attachments from toots
+* Have any toot read out to you using PlainTalk text-to-speech
 * Look up users by handle and view their profiles
 * Follow/unfollow, mute/unmute, and block/unblock users